jjvanzon/Circular-Language-Spec/spec/events/system-events.md

 ![](images/2.%20System%20Events.003.png)

-(It is not sure whether this will adequately disambiguate in practice.
-Hopefully using the diagram concept of automatic containment it will turn out not to be ambiguous, but that is not sure yet.)
+(It is not sure whether this might adequately disambiguate in practice.
+Hopefully using the diagram concept of automatic containment it might turn out not to be ambiguous, but that is not sure yet.)

 Here follow the simplified notations for all the system events.